nativefier/nativefier/README.md

 it fits the use cases needed by the original author and the current maintainer, so _we_ are not doing any active development.

 But it's alive!
-If YOU use it and want to see juicy features & fixes, PR welcome!
+It at least follows Electron releases with maintenance patches, and if YOU use it and want to see juicy features & fixes, PR welcome!
 Help welcome in particular on our [pinned issues](https://github.com/jiahaog/nativefier/issues), or any issue / feature that motivates you 🙂.